JennaConstantino/JennaConstantino/README.md

 ## About Me

 Hello there!
-I'm Jenna, a recent student studying for a Bachelor's degree in Computer Science, specializing in AI, Robotics, and Game Development.
+I'm Jenna, a student studying for a Bachelor's degree in Computer Science, specializing in AI, Robotics, and Game Development.
 I am passionate about exploring innovative technologies, solving complex problems, and building meaningful software solutions.

 ## 🔧 Technologies & Tools